How to Perform a Content Audit

 Enhancing the conversion rate

-To boost conversion rates, focus on two main directions:
+To achieve this, you’ll need to focus on two main directions:

 When evaluating the content your buyer consumes, try to find and fill in the gaps that currently exist along different stages of their purchasing path.
 Improving these areas will contribute to an increase in conversion rates.